-After sifting through a million recipes on the worldwide net; I was a bit overwhelmed with a ton of claims to the original recipe when it came to the creation, different versions of Coca-Cola scratch cakes, and a nice fat headache.
-On a last-ditch effort, I decided hit up one of my favorite sources for food history and what did I find?
+After sifting through a million recipes on the worldwide net, I was a bit overwhelmed with a ton of claims to the original method when it came to the creation, different versions of Coca-Cola scratch cakes, and got a massive headache.
+In a last-ditch effort, I decided to hit up one of my favorite food history sources, and what did I find?

-Well, now that presents a problem; when visiting the Coca~Cola company site the recipe lists the following information about the recipe found on their site: This Coke cake recipe was contributed by Lee Avery Catts to “Atlanta Cooknotes” and was published by The Junior League of Atlanta.
+Well, now that presents a problem; when visiting the Coca~Cola company site, the recipe lists the following information about the method found on their website: Lee Avery Catts contributed this Coke cake recipe to “Atlanta Cook notes” and was published by The Junior League of Atlanta.
 I would say I am even more confused, but I figure Lee’s recipe is most likely a newer tasty rendition of the 1950’s recipe and sponsored by the Coca~Cola company.

-Without any further ado, I bring you my simplified, so easy it shouldn’t even be called a recipe, modern rendition of a beloved Southern recipe for Coka~Cola Cake; using everyone’s favorite tasty beverage, rich decadent chocolate, fluffy miniature marshmallows and rich dark chocolate icing.
+Without any further ado, I bring you my simplified, so easy it shouldn’t even be called a recipe, modern rendition of a beloved Southern recipe for Coka~Cola Cake, using everyone’s favorite tasty beverage, rich, decadent chocolate, fluffy miniature marshmallows, and creamy dark chocolate icing.

-- 1 Box of Duncan Hines Devil’s food cake mix
+- One Box of Duncan Hines Devil’s food cake mix

-- 1-1- ounce package of instant chocolate pudding
+- One-1- ounce package of instant chocolate pudding

 - 2 teaspoons baking cocoa +extra to dust pans